 Of course many photographers have different ways they think is the right way.
 Some sign the mat, some sign the print off the image, some on the back (??), or like me, sign directly on the image itself.
-(I use a somewhat abstract monogram) Some of the strong stances about how it must be done amaze me at times.
+Some of the strong stances about how it must be done amaze me at times.
+It is your photograph, don’t let anyone dictate to you how it MUST be done.
+I offer to you here some things to think about when making this decision.
 From a consumer’s standpoint, it is almost always a desired to have it signed in some way.
 And therein lies two distinct viewpoints – of the artists’ intent vs. the value to the owner of the work.

 Does having the artist’s signature separate it from something from a mass production factory?
 (Though certainly there are mass produced signatures!)
 Does it make it appear more authentic?
 I think everyone has their own reasons.
 I have seen reference to how Pablo Picasso referred to the signing of artwork as indication it is ready for abandonment.

 Although commonly done by some photography masters of old, I don’t see much value in the signing of a mat board – it can be replaced, and your signature is discarded with the trash.
 If you are working with another party, like an art consultant, they typically will have their own framers lined up.
 Then it is a complete logistical mess if you think you MUST sign the mat board.